-The glacial erosion landscape of the Alps has fascinated generations of explorers, artists, mountaineers, and scientists for centuries.
-Its cultural impact is indeed so far-reaching, that in English, a non-Alpine language, the adjective "alpine" with non-capital "a" is now casually used to describe an Alpine-like, glacially modified mountain landscape outside the Alps, while the proper noun "Alps" has been applied to nickname Alpine-like, glacier-eroded mountain ranges in Norway (Lyngsalpene), New Zealand (Southern Alps), Japan ( $\exists \pm \tau \nu \forall \exists$ , Nihon Arupusu), and elsewhere.
-Some mountain ranges are predominantly characterized by cirque glaciation (e.g. Uinta Mountains), glacial valleys (e.g. Putorana Plateau), or large-scale overdeepenings (e.g. Patagonia).
-But other regions, including the Alps (e.g. Penck, 1905), present a higher variety of glacier erosional landforms, whose implications for glacial history are yet to be understood.
-In parallel to such landscape diversity, the cosmogenic nuclide memory of bedrock erosion provides a more quantitative but equally varied picture of glacier erosion effectiveness both within and between glaciated regions (Jansen et al., 2019; Steinemann et al., 2020, 2021).
+- The glacial erosion landscape of the Alps has fascinated generations of explorers, artists, mountaineers and scientists for centuries.
+Its cultural impact is indeed so far-reaching, that in English, a non-Alpine language, the adjective "alpine" with noncapital "a" is now casually used to describe an Alpine-like, glacially modified mountain landscape outside the Alps, while the proper noun "Alps" has been applied to nick-name Alpine-like, glacier eroded mountain ranges in Norway (Lyngsalpene), New Zealand (Southern Alps), Japan ($\exists \neq \forall \forall \forall \land$, Nihon Arupusu), and elsewhere.
+Some mountain ranges are predominantly characterised by circue glaciation (e.g. Uinta Mountains), glacial valleys (e.g. Putorana Plateau), or large-scale overdeepenings (e.g. Patagonia).
+But other regions, including the Alps (e.g. Penck, 1905), present a higher variety of glacier erosional land- - forms(Ramsay, 1862; Ball, 1863; Gastaldi, 1873; Penck, 1905, Fig. 8), whose implications on glacial history is are yet to be understood.
+The In parallel to such landscape diversity, the cosmogenic nuclide memory of bedrock erosion provides a more quantitative, yet but equally varied picture of glacier erosion effectiveness both within and between glaciated regions (Jansen et al., 2019; Steinemann et al., 2020, 2021).

-Glacially eroded topography has sometimes been used as a proxy for mapping palaeoglacier extent (e.g. Margold et al., 2011; Fu et al., 2012).
-Cold-based glaciers, however, have been observed to preserve landforms as fragile as sand beaches (Kleman, 1994), leading to the reinterpretation of complex glacial landscapes within a binary conceptual framework of cold and temperate basal thermal regimes (Kleman et al., 2008, 2010; Fabel et al., 2012; Fu et al., 2013).
-Nevertheless, it remains elusive whether glacial topography is a proxy for temperate ice-cover duration and why some glaciated regions show preserved periglacial blockfields topped by erratic boulders and others, including the Alps, do not (Wirsig et al., 2016; Seguinot et al., 2018).
+- 30 In absence of other landforms, glacially Glacially eroded topography has sometimes been used as a proxy for glacier extent, for instance in geomorphological mapping mapping paleoglacier extent (e.g., Margold et al., 2011; Fu et al., 2012).
+Coldbased glaciers, however, have been observed to preserve landforms as fragile as sand beaches (Kleman, 1994), leading to the reinterpretation of complex glacial landscapes within a binary conceptual framework of cold and temperate basal thermal regimes (Kleman et al., 2008, 2010; Fabel et al., 2012; Fu et al., 2013).
+Nevertheless, it remains unclear how sharp the erosional - 35 transition to cold-based ice is elusive whether glacial topography is a proxy for temperate ice-cover duration, and why some glaciated regions show characteristic landform preservation preserved periglacial blockfields topped by erratic boulders and others, including the Alps, do not (Wirsig et al., 2016; Seguinot et al., 2018).

-On a larger scale, glacier erosion also likely governs, at least in part, the height of mountains (Egholm et al., 2009; Thomson et al., 2010) through the "glacier buzzsaw".
-In turn, evidence suggests that increased mountain erosion rates coincided with global cooling and Pleistocene glaciations from roughly 2.6 million years before present (Herman and Champagnac, 2016).
-However, oceanic isotopic proxies for global weathering rates remained constant over this time period (Willenbring and Von Blanckenburg, 2010).
-Examination of contemporary erosion rates across different climates suggests that increased temperatures within glaciated regions lead to higher erosion rates (Koppes and Montgomery, 2009; Koppes et al., 2015; Fernandez et al., 2016).
-However, understanding the link between climate and glacier erosion in the sedimentary record remains difficult due to timescale biases (Ganti et al., 2016) and the non-linear relationship between atmospheric temperature and erosion (e.g. Anderson et al., 2012; Mariotti et al., 2021).
+Glacier On a larger scale, glacier erosion also likely governs, at least in part, the height of mountains (Egholm et al., 2009; Thomson et al., 2010) through the "glacier buzz-saw".
+In turn, evidence suggests that increased mountain erosion rates coin-

+- 40 cided with global cooling and Pleistocene glaciations from roughly 2.6 million years before present (Herman and Champagnac, 2016).
+YetHowever, oceanic isotopic proxies for global weathering rates remained constant over this time period (Willenbring and Von Blanckenburg, 2010).
+Examination of contemporary erosion rates across different climates suggest suggests that increased temperatures in-within glaciated regions lead to higher erosion rates and that erosion rates may have increased towards present (Koppes and Montgomery, 2009; Koppes et al., 2015; Fernandez et al., 2016).
+However, understanding the link be- - 45 tween climate and glacier erosion in the sedimentary record remains difficult due to time scale biases (Ganti et al., 2016) and the non-linear relationship between atmospheric temperature and erosion (e.g., Anderson et al., 2012; Mariotti et al., 2021). (e.g., Anderson et al., 2012; Mariotti et al., 2021).
 Numerical glacier modelling may provide insights into such complexity.